kinow/kinoshita.eti.br/_posts/2017-01-02-debugging-an-application-that-freezes-the-x-server.md

 ---
-title: 'Debugging an application that freezes the X server'
-author: kinow
+date: 2017-01-02 00:39:03 +1300
+layout: post
 tags:
 - c++
 - krita
 - opensource
 - programming
-category: 'blog'
-time: '00:39:03'
+title: Debugging an application that freezes the X server
 ---

 Some time ago, I decided to start writing C++ again, and picked Krita for that.